microsoft/dotnet/releases/net472/KnownIssues/611802 - SQLConnection.ConnectionString throws NullReferenceException .md

 ## Cause

-.NET Framework 4.7.2 includes change which increases the default connection retry count for connections to Azure SQL Database to two.
+.NET Framework 4.7.2 includes a change that increases the default connection retry count for connections to Azure SQL Database to two.
 This change sets the internal value of the retry count without validating if the `ConnectionString` is a non-null or non-empty value, which results in the `NullReferenceException`.

 ## Impact

-The impact is limited to applications using `SqlConnection.ConnectionString` API to set an empty connection string, which now throws an  exception.
+The impact is limited to applications using the `SqlConnection.ConnectionString` API to set an empty connection string, which now throws an  exception.

 ## Workarounds